Our Editorial Methodology

 • Explaining jargon and technical terms

-• Adding background where needed
+• Adding background where needed for readers who haven't been following the story

-• Clarifying why a story matters now
+• Clarifying why a story matters now and what happens next

-The goal is understanding—not speed for its own sake.
+The goal is understanding, not speed for its own sake.

 5. Linking & Transparency